-Lepidic predominant adenocarcinoma (LPA) of lung (formerly known as non-mucinous bronchoalveolar carcinoma) is a subtype of invasive adenocarcinoma of lung.
-This entities now replaces some of the lesions which fell under the now defunct term "bronchoalveolar carcinoma".
-These tend to be non mucinous lesions with > 5mm of invasion.
+Lepidic predominant adenocarcinoma (LPA) of lung, formerly known as non-mucinous bronchoalveolar carcinoma, is a subtype of invasive adenocarcinoma of the lung.
+This entities now replaces some of the lesions which fell under the now defunct term "bronchoalveolar carcinoma (BAC)".
+These tend to be non-mucinous lesions with > 5mm of invasion.
 This is usually a histological diagnosis and is applied when the lepidic component dominates in an invasive adenocarcinoma lesion.

 - 1. Weichert W, Warth A. Early lung cancer with lepidic pattern: adenocarcinoma in situ, minimally invasive adenocarcinoma, and lepidic predominant adenocarcinoma.
 Curr Opin Pulm Med.
 2014;20 (4): 309-16. doi:10.1097/MCP.0000000000000065 - Pubmed citation

 - 2. Travis WD, Brambilla E, Noguchi M et-al. International association for the study of lung cancer/american thoracic society/european respiratory society international multidisciplinary classification of lung adenocarcinoma.
 J Thorac Oncol.
 2011;6 (2): 244-85. doi:10.1097/JTO.0b013e318206a221 - Pubmed citation

 - 3. Xu L, Tavora F, Battafarano R et-al. Adenocarcinomas with prominent lepidic spread: retrospective review applying new classification of the American Thoracic Society.
 Am.
 J. Surg.
 Pathol.
 2012;36 (2): 273-82. doi:10.1097/PAS.0b013e31823b3eeb - Pubmed citation